 The .htaccess file (hypertext access) is an essential WordPress core file to reconfigure specific settings of the Apache Web Server.
 This file helps you enable or disable certain features of your server, like creating a redirection from non-www to www URLs or re-setting permalinks structure.

 Additionally, it can handle your WordPress security settings.
-You can use it to set up privileges for particular files, configure password protection, and block spams.
+You can use it to set up privileges for particular files, configure password protection, and block spam.

-Once you’ve installed WordPress, you can find the hypertext access file in your root directory.
+Once you’ve installed WordPress, you can find the default WordPress htaccess file in your root directory.
 However, this file is usually hidden, so you need to enable the Show Hidden Files option to access it.

-But in some rare instances, your WordPress installation may not contain the .htaccess file.
+But in some rare instances, your WordPress installation may not contain the htaccess WordPress default file.
 Thankfully, you can manually create the default using your hosting control panel.

 How to Create the Default WordPress .htaccess File?